 What is a bed in a box?
-“A bed in a bed-sized box” might seem like the obvious response, but the real answer is a bit more complex.
+“A bed that comes in a bed-sized box” might seem like the obvious response, but the real answer is a bit more complex.
 In this section, we’ll examine the concept and explain how it has been a game-changer not just for the mattress industry but also for consumers.
-We’ll also offer guidance on how to choose the best bed-in-a-box mattress for your needs and your budget.
+We’ll also offer advice on how to choose the best mattress in a box for your needs and your budget.

 - History of the Bed in a Box

-- Pros and Cons of Buying a Bed in a Box
+- Pros and Cons of Buying a Mattress in a Box

 - Types of Bed-in-a-Box Mattresses